 How to Obtain a Permit

-Download a permit from https://on.doi.gov/335JgS8 and email it to: email@example.com (take a hard copy with you for the trip).
-The approved permit must be in the trip leader's possession while in Labyrinth Canyon and all permit stipulations must be followed.
-Contact the Moab BLM Field Office for further information: 435-259-2100.
+Permits may be downloaded from BLM.gov and emailed to firstname.lastname@example.org.
+A copy of the permit the user has submitted to the BLM must be in the trip leader's possession while in Labyrinth Canyon and all permit stipulations must be followed.
+Contact the BLM Moab Field Office for further information at 435-259-2100.

-A trip through Labyrinth Canyon on the lower Green River can be enjoyed almost any time of the year, except in winter when there may be ice on the river.
-It is an easy, flat-water stretch suitable for canoes, kayaks, and rafts of all types.
+A trip through Labyrinth Canyon on the lower Green River can be enjoyed spring through mid fall.
+It is an easy, flat-water stretch suitable for canoes, kayaks and rafts of all types.
 The heaviest use is between Easter and Labor Day.
-Motorized craft occasionally use this portion of the river.
-Be aware that during low water motorboats must share the narrow channel.
+Motorized watercraft occasionally use this portion of the river.

-The river level fluctuates throughout the summer.
-Peak runoff from mountain snowmelt generally occurs from the end of May to mid-June.
-The water flow gradually decreases to its low point in the fall and winter.
+The river water level fluctuates throughout the summer.
+Peak runoff from mountain snowmelt generally occurs from the end of May to mid June.
+The river water level gradually decreases to its low point in the fall and winter.
 July and August are the hottest months and afternoon thunderstorms are common during this time of year.
 Motorboats must share the channel, including times of low flow.

-A minimum of three to four days should be allowed for the 68 river miles from Green River to Mineral Bottom.
+Recreationist should plan for a minimum of three to four days to float the 68 river-miles from the town of Green River, Utah to Mineral Bottom.
 An alternative launch from Ruby Ranch results in a 45-mile trip.
 There is a fee to use this private launch location with hours from sunrise to sunset, daily.
-Fees are $5.00 per person, $10.00 per boat).
-Much of the land between the city of Green River and Ruby Ranch, 23 miles downstream, is privately owned.
+Much of the land between the town of Green River and Ruby Ranch, 23 miles downstream, is privately owned.
 Below Ruby Ranch, most of the land is state or federally managed.

-Camping regulations are on the permit and Utah State boating and fishing regulations apply.
+Camping regulations can be found on the permit.
+Utah State boating and fishing regulations apply.

 The area is remote and services are non-existent.
 Your group must be self-contained and self-reliant to deal with emergencies.
 Cell phone service is not available within the canyons.
 Plan to carry all your drinking water.
 Check the weather and fire restrictions prior to beginning your trip.